Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 [cbuild](build-tools.md#cbuild-invocation)      | Build Invocation: orchestrate the build steps utilizing CMSIS tools and a CMake compilation process.
 [csolution](build-tools.md#csolution-invocation)| Project Manager: create build information for embedded applications that consist of one or more related projects.

-The tools processes *csolution project files* (in YAML format) and *software packs* (in Open-CMSIS-Pack format) to generate independent projects which may be a part of a more complex application.
+The tools process *csolution project files* (in YAML format) and *software packs* (in Open-CMSIS-Pack format) to generate independent projects which may be a part of a more complex application.

 > **Notes:**
 >
 > - This documentation uses the filename extension `*.yml`, but the extension `*.yaml` is also supported.
 > - The term *CMSIS solution* refers to an application project that is specified with *csolution project files*.
+> - *Software packs* describe software components in Open-CMSIS-Pack format that contain middleware, drivers, board support, or device support. *Software packs* also provide documentation, examples, and reusable software layers.

 The overall features are:

 - Access to the content of software packs in Open-CMSIS-Pack format to:
-  - Setup the tool chain based on a *Device* or *Board* that is defined in the CMSIS-Packs.
+  - Setup the tool chain based on a *Device* or *Board* that is defined in software packs.
   - Add software components that are provided in the various software packs to the application.
 - Organize applications (with a `*.csolution.yml` file) into projects that are independently managed (using `*.cproject.yml` files).